duggabe/gr-control/README.md

   * delay 10 ms
   * unmute transmitter

+Note: the switching times are deliberately set long to allow visual observation of the sequence.

 Here is a screen shot:

 <img src="./xmt_rcv_switch_out.png" width="432" height="246">

 #### Raspberry Pi relay module

-The Raspberry Pi computer is equipped with an add-on relay board.
+The Raspberry Pi computer can be equipped with an add-on relay board.
 Wire jumpers are added from GPIO 17 to relay channel 1 (for the antenna) and from GPIO 27 to relay channel 2 (for the power amplifier).

 1. Open a terminal window on the Raspberry Pi.
 2. Download the `relay_sequencer.py` program.